 Cronulla High School has implemented several major programs to develop student literacy.
 All students in Year 7 participate in these programs in English classes, small group withdrawal and in other classes across the curriculum.
-The improvement in literacy levels is demonstrated by the above state average performance of our students at the NAPLAN, the School Certificate and Higher School Certificate, a fact recognised by Cronulla High's nomination as one of the 25 most effective schools in NSW.
+The improvement in literacy levels is demonstrated by the above state average performance of our students at the NAPLAN and Higher School Certificate.